 Dry (and stay dry!)

 When I’m finished, I let my product completely dry before I think about putting on any clothes.
 Follow the instructions on your product!
 You don’t want to stain your clothes or start an impromptu load of laundry because you got some self-tanner on a shirt you love.

 (image from huffingtonpost.com)

 Now, I like to give myself at least 6 hours before I think about taking another shower or going to the gym.
-This means my favorite times to put on self tanner is either right before bed or early in the day on a laidback weekend.
+This means my favorite times to put on self-tanner are either right before bed or early in the day on a laidback weekend.

-I love finding reasons to spend an easy Saturday to just read a book or meet friends for lunch or coffee.
+I love finding reasons to spend an easy Saturday just reading a book or meeting friends for lunch or coffee.
 And a morning sunless tan is the perfect excuse.